 Does filing of a bankruptcy petition stop a tax deed auction that has been scheduled for delinquent real property taxes?

-Yes, if the Tax Collector’s office has been noticed by the court, your attorney or yourself with the bankruptcy case number.
+Yes, provided that the property was listed on your schedule at the time of your bankruptcy filing and the Tax Collector’s office has been noticed by the court, your attorney or yourself with the bankruptcy case number.
 The filing of a bankruptcy petition invokes the automatic stay prescribed by the bankruptcy code and no collection or enforcement efforts can continue from the time of filing until the automatic stay is lifted or discharge or dismissal of the bankruptcy proceedings.